madetech/blog/posts/the_building_blocks_of_reliable_software.md

 ## Easy testing
   When testing these objects, you only assert the outcome of the one public method that the object has.

-  With the service object / value object pair testing becomes much easier.
+  With the Service Object / Value Object pattern, pair testing becomes much easier.
   For testing the value object it need simply be instantiated with a hash of parameters to assert that it has transformed the data into the values you require for your service object.
 This type of test will be fast and isolated.